 If you want to bet on sports, you need to know what you are looking at when you see the odds.
 There are a lot of terms that you want to familiarize yourself with, especially if you are placing your bets in a brick-and-mortar sportsbook so that you place your bets clearly and correctly.

 How to read sports betting odds is a search that a lot of people have looked up since sports betting legislation started to sweep across the nation.
 For a lot of gamblers that are just starting out, the odds just look like a bunch of numbers and team names.
-There truly is a method to the madness.
+There truly is a method to the madness, though.

-Let’s go back to a Sunday and examine the NFL slate with a handful of games and betting odds from that day.
+Let’s look at some examples from an NFL slate with a handful of games and betting odds from that day to explain how betting odds and rotation numbers work.

 |Rotation #||Team||Spread||Money Line||Over/Under|